 Learning Processes

-How cats experience their environment, including how they perceive and interact with their surroundings, results in emotional responses that lead to behavioral changes.
+How cats experience their environment, including how they perceive their surroundings, results in emotional responses that lead to behavioral changes.
 These observable behavioral changes are associated with anatomical and physiological changes, primarily in the brain.
 These behavioral and organic processes constitute learning.

 Non-associative Learning